wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-6.&emsp;God offers only mercy.
+6. God offers only mercy.
 <sup>2</sup>Your words should reflect only mercy, because that [mercy] is what you have received and that [mercy] is what you should give.
 <sup>3</sup>Justice is a temporary expedient, or an attempt to teach you the meaning of mercy.
 <sup>4</sup>It [justice] is judgemental only because you are capable of injustice.

 #### substituted

-6.&emsp;God offers only mercy.
+6. God offers only mercy.
 <sup>2</sup>Your words should reflect only mercy, because mercy is what you have received and mercy is what you should give.
 <sup>3</sup>Justice is a temporary expedient, or an attempt to teach you the meaning of mercy.
 <sup>4</sup>Justice is judgemental only because you are capable of injustice.